szeiger/ornate/doc/src/index.md

 - **Site**: The site consists of all pages and resources plus the computed TOC.

-- **Extension**: An extension can be a parser and/or renderer extension for [commonmark-java](https://github.com/atlassian/commonmark-java) or an mdoc extension for page processing.
+- **Extension**: An extension can be a parser and/or renderer extension for [commonmark-java](https://github.com/atlassian/commonmark-java) or an Ornate extension for page processing.
 Extensions can be enabled separately for each page.

 - **Theme**: A theme is a class that renders the site in some way.
 The default themes generates HTML files and copies resources but themes are free to do whatever they want with the site.